shree675/MyMargdarshaka/README.md

 <img src="./arch.png"><img/>

 ## Contributing
 Contributions and pull requests are welcome.
-For more information on structure and modules, please refer to [contributing.md](contributing.md).
+For more information on structure and modules and the environment variables, please refer to [contributing.md](contributing.md).

 ## About Lola the Firefly
 <img src="https://user-images.githubusercontent.com/58718144/144436410-0e558801-4f2a-4ffd-836e-0a26ecc75021.gif" width=250 />